 Recent solo exhibitions include A Rose By Any Other Name at the Selegie Arts Centre, The Photographic Society of Singapore and Kyungil University, South Korea, both in May, 2018, 17th Pingyao International Photography Festival, Pingyao, China in September, 2017, and at the Seohak Art Space, Jeonju, South Korea in May, 2017.
 La Rêve Américain (Revisité), a group exhibition, was held at Galerie Catherine et André Hug, Paris in February, 2017.

 The Wind Dies The Sun Sets (2016), a short film made in collaboration with Joshua Reiman, was screened at the 8th Cairo Video Festival, Cairo in February, 2017 and at Art COP22, Arkane Afrika, Marrakesh in November, 2016.
 The film was also named Open Call Winner, Art Speaks Out, ikonoTV, Berlin in November, 2016, and a finalist at the Black Maria Film Festival, Jersey City, New Jersey, 2017.
-The film is currently included in the 2018 Portland Museum of Art Biennial in Portland, Maine.
+The film was included in the 2018 Portland Museum of Art Biennial in Portland, Maine.